ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/2203919/Practical 6.md

+## PRACTICAL 6 : Persistent Data Storage: To perform database connectivity of android app using SQLite.

 Using SQLite in an Android app is a great way to implement persistent data storage.
 Below is a simple example to demonstrate how to set up a SQLite database in an Android app, including creating, inserting, retrieving, and displaying data.

 ### Overview